IBM/aspera-cli/docs/README.erb.md

    - Transfer SDK

-      Retrieve the archive with `ascp` on a system with internet with: (adapt the platform and version to your needs)
+      On a system with internet access, retrieve the SDK archive for the target platform and version:

       ```shell
-      <%=cmd%> config transferd list --select.platform=osx-arm64 --select.version=1.1.3 --fields=url | <%=cmd%> config download @stdin:
+      <%=cmd%> config transferd list --select.platform=<%=ph :platform%> --select.version=<%=ph :version%> --fields=url | <%=cmd%> config download @stdin:
       ```

-      The installation will be done on the air-gapped system by providing option: `sdk_url` with the downloaded file:
+      On the air-gapped system, install from the downloaded file using option `--sdk-url`:

       ```shell
-      <%=cmd%> config transferd install --sdk-url=file:///macos-arm64-1.1.3-c6c7a2a.zip
+      <%=cmd%> config transferd install --sdk-url=file:///<%=ph :sdk_archive_path%>
       ```

-2. Retrieve the [single file executable](#single-file-executable) in the release, if it exists and the SDK (not included) as above.
+2. Retrieve the [single file executable](#single-file-executable) from the release, if available, and the SDK (not included) as described above.

-#### Gem files and dependencies
+#### Packaging gem files and dependencies

-Releases include gem packs: `gempack.zip` it contains the minimal bundle of required gems.
+Releases include gem packs: `gempack.zip` contains the minimal bundle of required gems.

-Else, necessary gems can be packed in a `tar.gz` like this:
+Alternatively, the necessary gems can be packaged into a `tar.gz` archive as follows:

 ```shell
 mkdir temp_folder